Avimuller1102/eus_kras_prediction/README.md

 This repository implements a deep learning pipeline to predict KRAS mutation status in pancreatic adenocarcinoma from endoscopic ultrasound (EUS) images.
 By Avinoam Aharon Muller

+This project aims to develop a deep learning model to predict KRAS mutation status (and other key mutations) in pancreatic cancer using Endoscopic Ultrasound (EUS) images.
+While there are existing methods for tumor detection and classification in EUS, none have focused on predicting mutations like KRAS purely from imaging data.
+KRAS mutations are crucial for determining prognosis and treatment options, and this non-invasive approach could provide valuable insights without the need for additional biopsies, potentially speeding up decision-making and optimizing treatment plans for patients.
+The innovation lies in leveraging EUS images to predict molecular mutations, a concept not yet explored in current research.

 avimuller1102@gmail.com

 ## Directory Structure